 During the winter months, you can also head to the Sierra Nevada mountain range in Granada.
 It is one of the largest ski regions and offers more than 100 kilometres of marked slopes that are suitable for skiers and snowboarders of all levels.

-GRANADA HOTEL RECOMMENDATION: If you are visiting Granada, the best place to stay is in the historic center of the city.
+WHERE TO STAY IN GRANADA: If you are visiting Granada, the best place to stay is in the historic center of the city.
 We chose to stay at a fabulous boutique hotel, Hotel Párraga Siete.
 The hotel’s design is warm and welcoming, and the staff were no exception – extremely helpful and friendly.
 There are plenty of restaurants nearby and the rooms are spacious and very comfortable.
 Click here to check current rates for Hotel Párraga Siete or click here to see other highly rated hotel options in Granada!